chiffa/BioFlow/dev_decision_log.md

 ## Minor refactoring suggestions:

  - add active state memoization for the import commander, so that when an exception happens, it prints it, terminates gracefully and upon restart offers an option to resume from the point of failure while managing all the support

+ - separate configs by the level of modification frequency and move to the top-level directory

 ## Major refactoring suggestions: